CM02 - 250pts

 Finally, the approach used for this challenge is a substitution cipher.

 This is a substitution cipher because there are 26 unique emojis.
-We can use a Python script.py to map each emoji to a letter in the alphabet and then replace each emoji with its assigned letter.
-The output of script.py is in substitution_cipher.txt.
+We can use a Python to map each emoji to a letter in the alphabet and then replace each emoji with its assigned letter.
+The output of is in .

 frequently_substitute_frowny_face_for_smiley_face